reverscore/rever-media-sdk/README.md

 ### `fetchToLocalPath(reverMediaObject, options)`

 This method works just like the `fetchBase64` method with the difference it returns the local path where the blob file was stored.
-This is useful for better performance in mobile clients as you can see in the ["Performance tips"](https://github.com/joltup/rn-fetch-blob#user-content-performance-tips) section of the `rn-fetch-blob` module.
+This is useful for better performance in mobile clients as you can see in the ["Performance tips"](https://github.com/RonRadtke/react-native-blob-util#user-content-performance-tips) section of the `react-native-blob-util` module.

 ![](https://github.com/joltup/rn-fetch-blob/raw/master/img/performance_1.png)